oroinc/documentation/bundles/platform/AttachmentBundle/attachment-bundle-config.rst

 Image Types
 -----------

-.. hint:: The image types are available since v5.0.2.
+.. hint:: The image types are available starting from v5.0.2.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 **Image** field provides the ability to upload an image to any entity.
 It supports the following options: